awthwathje/SteaScree/README.md

 SteaScree: Steam Cloud Screenshot Uploader

-SteaScree is a simple cross-platform open-source utility which allows the uploading of screenshots taken with not a Steam overlay to be uploaded to the Steam Cloud.
-You just pick screenshots, account and game and SteaScree will do the rest.
+SteaScree is a simple cross-platform open-source utility which allows an uploading of screenshots to the Steam Cloud taken without a use of Steam in-game overlay.
+You just pick screenshots and game and SteaScree will do the rest.

-Latest binaries for all platforms are available at https://steascree.download
+Latest installers for all platforms are always available at https://steascree.download.